Praxis Reading Specialist (5301) Practice Test

 What Can I and Can I Not Bring with Me to This Exam?

-The Praxis II Reading Specialist exam allows participants to only bring scratch paper, a pencil and identification to the computer table with them.
+The Praxis Reading Specialist exam allows participants to only bring scratch paper, a pencil and identification to the computer table with them.
 Any other item is prohibited, including cell phones, food and drink, handbags, study materials or books and any electronic listening or recording devices.
 Participants are not permitted to bring or use a calculator during the exam.

-Participants are given two hours total to complete the Praxis II Reading Specialist exam.
+Participants are given two hours total to complete the Praxis Reading Specialist exam.
 The exam is divided into two parts, each of which have several subsections that make up different total proportions of the full exam.
-The Praxis II Reading Specialist exam is divided as follows:
+The Praxis Reading Specialist exam is divided as follows:

 - Part A: Selected-Response Questions (80 total questions, 80 percent of total exam)